New Investor Makes Bet on Redfin's Cost-Efficiency Business Model

 For the first few years, the heavy upfront investments kept Redfin from cashflow positive, but quite refreshingly Redfin was transparent about its progress.
 This gave everyone within and outside the industry a european pharmacy online uniquely intimate view at the process of innovation.
 One of the initial challenges that plagues any real estate brokerage was crossing the operational valley of death between a startup and a scalable size.
 Once it did, Redfin grew spectacularly.

-Today, as I pursue my own goals of being a profitable investment Realtor, I'm still monitoring Redfin's cost-efficient model.
+Today, as I pursue my own goals of being a profitable investment Realtor, I'm still monitoring Redfin's cost-efficient is it legal to bye viagra from canada model.
 For me, rather than focus on whittling away on a single percentage of cost saving, I believe it's more important to find deal opportunities for 10-20% savings.
 So, when I saw this press release from Redfin about its most recent investment round of almost $15 million, I had mixed reactions.

 On one hand, I'm very glad that Redfin seems to have reached cashflow positive and has a sustainable business model.
 At least we'll all get the chance to follow its progress for several more years and see if it's able to affect greater changes on the industry.
 On the other, Redfin's CEO candidly admits that its operational model has limits in terms of efficiency, still suffering millions in losses on a seasonal basis.
 So, while Redfin may only need the money from this round for a rainy day, it's still facing tough competition against the entrenched players in the industry.

 Finally, my favorite data point is the fact that there's $60 billion dollars in real estate commissions being paid out, implying that there's somewhere around $1-1.5 trillion dollars worth of real estate is still being sold each year.
 While this is no where near